Urbit-Systems-Technical-Journal/nocksite/_sources/content/specification/index.md

 *a                  *a
 ```

-What this means is that a formula which reduces to itself continues to do so, i.e. becomes an infinite loop or “bottom”.
-The Nock interpreter should detect this and yield the result instead of spinning on it forever. -->
+What this means is that a formula which reduces to itself continues to do so, i.e. becomes an infinite loop or “bottom” in formal logic.

 ## Evaluating Nock